OWASP/www-chapter-leiria/tab_history.md

 Attendees will leave with a roadmap for building real-world security into their product lifecycle — without breaking the bank or burning out the team.
 Because even if you’re below the AppSec poverty line, you don’t have to be defenseless.

+## Fifth Event
+**#5 - Our Lady of the Incarnation**: February 26, 2026, Startup Leiria Mercado

+**Talk 1:** From Perimeter to Cloud: Zero Trust as a Strategy for the Future by Matias Correia (Senior Cybersecurity Consultant @ EY)

+**Abstract:** The shift to cloud‑first architectures, hybrid work, and distributed applications has dissolved the traditional security perimeter.
+Users, devices, and data now operate everywhere, creating an environment where legacy, network‑centric security models can no longer keep pace with modern threats or business demands.
+This is where SASE (Secure Access Service Edge) emerges as a transformative architecture.
+This session explores how SASE converges networking and security — SD‑WAN, CASB, SWG, ZTNA and more — into a unified, cloud‑native platform that simplifies operations, reduces complexity, and enhances visibility.
+We will examine how this convergence creates the ideal foundation for implementing a true Zero Trust strategy, where every access request is continuously validated, every identity is verified, and every session is protected regardless of location.
+Attendees will gain a practical and business‑aligned understanding of how adopting SASE accelerates Zero Trust maturity, strengthens security posture, and prepares organizations for a future where agility, resilience, and secure connectivity are essential.

+**Talk 2:** Hunting Zero-days on WordPress plugins and making profit by Miguel Santareno (Cyber Threat Intelligence Manager @ PwC Portugal)

+**Abstract:** This presentation will demonstrate the process of detecting vulnerabilities in WordPress plugins, from initial vulnerability detection to capitalization, including target enumeration and vulnerability reporting through bug bounty platforms.
+It will also demonstrate the process of assigning a CVE to the vulnerability and its disclosure, as well as the fix and changelog provided by the manufacturer.